thaonguyen0229/image_repository/README.md

 4. Download this project as a zip
 5. Unzip the project
 7. Use terminal, go to the location where the project is located.
-    If the project name is "image_repository", type:<br/>
+    If the project name is "image_repository", type:\
     * cd image_repository
-    * python manage.py runserver
+    * python manage.py runserver\
+    \
-    If the project name is "image_repository-main", type:<br/>
+    If the project name is "image_repository-main", type:
     * cd image_repository-main
     * python manage.py runserver
 8. Open a browser, type website name: localhost:8000